10 Easy Alternatives to a Grass Lawn

 We’re not talking about the clover that’s taking over your lawn, we’re talking about a larger flowering variety that is far more at home in your garden.
 While you may have to protect it from hungry creatures, bees will love it.
 Just remember to plant it more like grass and treat it like a groundcover (please don’t step on bees though) as an alternative to a lawn.

 Lily Turf grows well in full sunlight or deep shade in moderate regions and partial shade in regions with extreme heat and cold winters.
 It thrives in USDA Zones 6-10.
-The slow spreading ground cover blooms in late summer with purple or white flowers.
+The slow-spreading ground cover blooms in late summer with purple or white flowers.
 Lily Turf prefers slightly acidic, well-drained soil.
 Once the root system is established, the plant is drought tolerant.
 During the late winter or early spring months, Lily Turf can be sheared or mowed, which strengthens the plant for new growth and is a nice alternative to a traditional lawn.
-Plus: Learn how to build a rain garden to improve drainage.

 Moss as a ground cover is the perfect solution for shady lawns as well as lawns with poor soil.
 The two key ingredients for growing moss are moisture, a two-minute watering daily, and daylight, but not direct sun.
 For yards that are heavily shaded, moss is both practical—needs no mowing—and provides aesthetic value.
 Moss does not produce flowers, seeds or establish true roots.
 It is a cover-like mat of stems and leaves, which absorbs nutrients and water.
 Moss grows very well with other perennials that thrive in the shade such as hostas, trilliums and ferns.